Dinner Rolls- my most asked for recipe!!

 When they are done, pull them out to cool.
 I slide a butter knife or spatula under the rolls, just to loosen them up and prevent them from sticking to the baking sheet/pan.
 Then I like to brush the tops with butter (optional).

-I use this recipe for so many different things: cinnamon rolls, pizza bites, pretzel rolls, bread bowls, fried scones.
+I use this recipe for so many different things: cinnamon rolls, pizza bites, pretzel rolls, bread bowls, fried scones, even modify it to make pitas.
 Even if you just want to dip these beauties in a soup, or slather it with some Nutella- they really are magical.
 Cozying up with a warm roll and a cup of hot chocolate is one of my favorite comfort snacks in the winter.
 Chocolate milk is good, too.
 (My sister in law got us this amazing Stephen's Peppermint Hot Chocolate at Christmastime)